- SEO strategy is a detailed plan to improve a website’s search engine rankings and grow organic market share.

 As you may have noticed, SEO strategy is a high-level topic (or pillar page) that touches on many subtopics.
 These subtopics are called cluster pages in the pillar-cluster model.
 Pillar pages broadly cover a topic and link out to in-depth resources to learn more.

 The power of topic clusters is multi-faceted.
 You’re able to cover the complete spectrum of a keyword group, from high volume head terms down to very specific long-tail keywords.
 Through internal linking, you convey your depth of coverage to search engines and pass inherited link value between relevant content.
+See the illustration below for an example:

 Finding the right keywords